-This Nordic and French-inspired flourless pear, almond, and cardamom cake is a serious crowd pleaser.
-It’s also gluten-free and dairy-free, making it suitable for a variety of diets.
+This Nordic and French-inspired flourless pear, almond, and cardamom cake is a serious crowd-pleaser.
+Gluten-free and dairy-free.

 Pure bliss.
 That is how I feel about this cake.